-Students who miss more than 1 % but less than 5% of the prior 180 regular school days without valid cause (a recognized excuse) are truant.
-Students who miss 5% or more of the prior 180 regular school days without valid cause are chronic truants.
+Students who miss more than 1% but less than 5% of the prior year's student attendance days without valid cause (a recognized excuse) are truant.
+Students who miss 5% or more of the prior year's student attendance days without valid cause are chronic truants.
 Students who are chronic truants will be offered support services and resources aimed at correcting the truancy issue.